Victoria, Princess Royal: Engagement

-Frederick had received a comprehensive education and in particular was formed by personalities like the writer Ernst Moritz Arndt and historian Friedrich Christoph Dahlmann.
+Frederick had received a comprehensive education and in particular was formed by personalities such as the writer Ernst Moritz Arndt and historian Friedrich Christoph Dahlmann.
 According to the tradition of the House of Hohenzollern, he also received rigorous military training.

-In 1855, Prince Frederick made another trip to Great Britain and visited Victoria and her family in Scotland at Balmoral Castle.
+In 1855 Prince Frederick made another trip to Great Britain and visited Victoria and her family in Scotland at Balmoral Castle.
 The purpose of his trip was to see the Princess Royal again, to ensure that she would be a suitable consort for him.
-In Berlin, the response to this journey to Britain was far from positive.
-In fact, many members of the Prussian court wanted to see the heir presumptive's son marry a Russian grand duchess.
+In Berlin the response to this journey to Britain was far from positive.
+In fact many members of the Prussian court wanted to see the heir presumptive's son marry a Russian grand duchess.
 King Frederick William IV, who had allowed his nephew to marry a British princess, even had to keep his approval a secret because his own wife showed strong Anglophobia.